Start, Apologia, Index of Diary entries

-Part Two is mainly the coincidence Narrative of 1988.
+Part Two is almost entirely the Narrative of 1988.

-In an attempt to make the following of it easier I have begun with a synopsis, and conclude with epilogues and an appendix.
+In an attempt to make the following of it easier I have begun with a synopsis and conclude with epilogues and appendices.

 Coincidence may denote nothing more than intriguing and sometimes amusing improbability, so the reader may find himself in agreement with Grandmaster Murray Chandler who, although a sceptic, said he thought the presentation of such a collection constituted an almost unique experiment in autobiography and " ...a really fun book!
 All these stories!"